sleak-lbl/weekly-emails/items/hpssmaint.md

 access your data as usual from any NERSC system without taking any further action.

+After the maintenance is complete, users will once again have access to all files on Archive as before.
+No user files will be deleted during the upgrade process.

 Thank you for your patience during this long-overdue upgrade process.
 Please open a ticket at <https://help.nersc.gov> if you have any questions or if you need help finding temporary storage space while Archive is unavailable.